kingluddite/web-dev-notes/frontend/js/json/02-json-and-javascript.md

 I see I turn my JavaScript object into JSON.
 It is valid JSON.
 I could copy it into the JSONLint and see it is valid JSON.

-* also see that I know longer can access the `title` property which let's me know this is now JSON.
+* Also see that I know longer can access the `title` property which let's me know this is now JSON.

 ## replacer